 Let it snow!
 See the world's largest and most elaborate ice sculptures this New Year at the Harbin International Ice and Snow Festival.
 Magical, other-worldly and with New Year's Eve spent exploring the brilliantly illuminated Ice Lantern Show in Zhaolin Park, this is a holiday like no other.

-Sunday 29 December 2019.
+29 December.
 Welcome to China and the start of your holiday!
 Arrive Beijing Capital Airport and included transfer to our hotel.
 The remainder of the day offers free time for you to explore.
 Tiananmen Square, the Forbidden City and the Temple of Heaven are all located within the vicinity of our hotel.

 Great Wall at Juyongguan Pass

 This morning, we set off to see the UNESCO protected Great Wall of China at Juyongguan Pass.
 At one time perhaps nearly 9700 kms long, the wall was garrisoned by 1 million soldiers and featured over 1,000 fortified passes and 10,000 beacon towers.

 Juyongguan is one of the three great mountain passes of the Great Wall.
 Built during the Ming Dynasty the fortified structure stands as the first line of defence for protecting Beijing.
 Big battles were fought here against Jurchens and Mongols.
 Genghis Khan also led his army to the pass in 1213.
 Juyongguan Pass offers a different perspective of the wall than that of Badaling.
 Aside from far less tourists visiting the area, Juangguan is incredibly scenic and offers picture perfect views of the ruinous wall zigzagging into the distance.